 model.
 In addition, the student will make

 enhancements to the ML model to allow it to make better predictions.
+A background in Python or coding in general is required, and a

 background in machine learning would be a large asset.